Achievable logoAchievable logo

 Patterns in fertility and mortality

-• Developed nations typically experience low fertility and low mortality rates, resulting in slower population growth and aging populations.
+• Developed nations typically have low fertility and low mortality rates, which leads to slower population growth and aging populations.

-Underdeveloped nations tend to have high fertility and high mortality rates, leading to rapid population growth but also higher infant and child mortality.
+Underdeveloped nations tend to have high fertility and high mortality rates, which can produce rapid population growth alongside higher infant and child mortality.

 Push and pull factors in migration